alex-isv/solutions-engineering/AMD/AMD-GPU-deployment-in-RKE2-cluster/AMD-GPU-Operator-in-SUSE-Kubernetes.md

 > [!NOTE]
 > *rocm-operator 1.2.0 and driver 6.4.0 in use for this test.*
 >
-> rocm-operator was modified to recognize SLES as a worker node.
+> In this case, AMD upstream rocm-operator was modified to recognize SLES as a worker node for custom deployments.
-> For the future version, it will be merged with AMD main repo to provide SLES support.
+>
 >

 Go to